-It is noted that the government of Hong Kong (the "Government") is still actively looking for new land for both residential and commercial developments.
-The Group remains positive with the prospects of the construction industry in Hong Kong.
-Looking forward, the Group will strive to promote growth within the industry and seek to extend the Group's business and business development opportunities in Hong Kong and deliver great value to the shareholders of the Company.
+The government of the Hong Kong Special Administrative Region (the "Hong Kong Government") is actively developing residential and commercial developments.
+It is expected the prospects of construction industry will be brilliant.
+The Group will strive to promote growth within the industry and seek to extend the Group's business and business development opportunities in Hong Kong and deliver great value to the shareholders of the Company.